 This document starts by describing, in Chapter 2, the role of the Network RUS in the RUS programme.
-It describes the scope of the Network RUS Electrification Strategy including its geographical coverage, the time horizon which it addresses, and the key issues which it will consider.
+It describes the scope of the Network RUS: Electrification Strategy including its geographical coverage, the time horizon which it addresses, and the key issues which it will consider.
 It outlines the policy context and the relationship between the RUS and related policy issues which are being considered concurrently by our funders.

 The extent and characteristics of the existing electrified railway are considered in Chapter 3.
 Chapter 4 considers the drivers which may lead to the development of a strategy for further electrification in the context of a policy to develop an efficient growing railway.
-Consideration of the current provision in the context of these drivers gives rise to a number of 'gaps' between the electrified railway currently in operation and what will be required in the future.
+Consideration of the current provision in the context of these drivers gives rise to a number of "gaps" between the electrified railway currently in operation and what may be required in the future.
 These gaps are presented in Chapter 5.

 Chapter 6 outlines the options which were proposed by the RUS Working Group to bridge the potential gaps in provision identified in Chapter 5.

+The responses to the draft RUS for consultation are summarised in Chapter 7.

-Chapter 7 presents the strategy itself.
+Chapter 8 presents the strategy itself.
 It covers the key considerations and recommendations for a future electrification programme.
-Finally Chapter 8 discusses the mechanisms for implementing the RUS and how you can respond to the consultation.
+Finally Chapter 9 discusses the mechanisms for implementing the RUS.